 Tuesdays, 5:20-8:10 pm, 4 credits

 Master Classes focus on the filmmaking as an art form and an industry.
 Creative and business sectors are at an intersection of unlimited potential, and students will learn how to tap into and exploit the shifting paradigms of filmmaking – or content-making -- as practiced today.
 Students study script development, screenwriting, directing, and producing, and learn the realities of the independent film business from top industry professionals, including producers, casting agents, designers, actors, and lawyers, as well as distinguished filmmakers.
 This class is a core requirement for the MFA in Film.

-The goal of this practical workshop is to apprehend how narrative directing works - how moving pictures and the unfolding or disruption of time can create a reaction in a viewer.
-How do we decide where to put the camera?
-The focus will be on script analysis, basic staging, and shot selection.
+How do directors decide where to put the camera?
+How do shots tell a story, create meaning, and make an audience feel something?
+Students will study and practice script analysis, shot progression, composition, and staging.
 There will be several assigned directing exercises shot outside of class and workshopped in class; students must shoot and edit their own exercises.
-The final exercise will be a 3-5 minute short film.
+The focus is on narrative storytelling but there will be room for interpretation and experimentation.
+The final exercise will be a three minute short film.